What worries the aviation MRO companies today?

 The aviation MRO industry is undergoing a period of consolidation, with larger companies acquiring smaller players to gain market share and expand their offerings.
 This consolidation can create challenges for smaller MRO companies, as they may struggle to compete with larger, more established players.

-To remain competitive in a consolidating industry, MRO companies must focus on developing unique capabilities and niche offerings.
+MRO companies must focus on developing unique capabilities and niche offerings to remain competitive in a consolidating industry.
 They must also invest in technology and process improvements to reduce costs and increase efficiency.
 Additionally, smaller MRO companies may consider partnerships and collaborations with other players in the industry to expand their offerings and gain access to new markets.

 Conclusion